hence-io/hence-comp/blogs/working-with-polymer-and-es6/2-getting-started/README.md

 **Why are we doing this?**

 In order to actually make use of NPM & Bower, you need a ```package.json``` to add and manage your NPM dependencies, and a ```bower.json``` to add and manager your bower dependencies.
-In addition when you do fill these out in more detail, they are what define a package you may be publishing to the network for others to consume later on.
+These init commands are designed to help generate bare bone versions of these files for you.
+In addition, when you do start to fill these out in more detail, they are what define a package you may be publishing to the network for others to consume later on.

 ### Dependencies